-Hemp is technically a Cannabis Sativa (a low-THC cousin) of the traditional ‘big bud’ cannabis plant which presents in both Cannabis Sativa and Cannabis Indica.
-If you take a closer look at the graph of cannabinoids present in both plant types, you’ll notice that they look fairly similar with one giant difference.
-The levels of the psychoactive cannabinoid, THC that is present in the traditional cannabis is much higher.
+Hemp is technically a Cannabis Sativa, it’s just a low-THC cousin of the traditional ‘big bud’ cannabis plant which presents in both Cannabis Sativa and Cannabis Indica.
+If you take a close look at a graph of cannabinoids present in both plant types, you’ll notice that they look fairly similar with one giant difference.
+The levels of the psychoactive cannabinoid, THC that are present in the traditional cannabis is much higher.
 There are definitely medicinal benefits to this well known ‘recreational’ cannabinoid.
 It specifically binds with different cannabinoid receptors than CBD, and the two work well together to make a powerful, medicinal duo.
 We also agree with scientists that think that CBD without any THC is not as good as when the two are present together.
 Even the low trace amounts of THC naturally present in Hemp CBD Oil are enough to help with this synergistic entourage effect.
 The Entourage Effect is the theory that when all of the colors of the cannabinoid spectrum are together, they work better than when isolated.
-There are however, times and reasons why very low THC is much better for some people who don’t enjoy the loopy effects and don’t want to be impaired in any way.
+There are however, times and reasons why very low THC is much better for some people.
+Especially those who don’t enjoy the loopy effects and don’t want to be impaired in any way.
 Others may have employment policies to worry about or legal questions depending on the state they live in.

 For the time being, you can’t get CBD Oil on Amazon, but that will probably change in the next 5 years when the United States de-schedules cannabis on a federal level.
 Consumers must seek out independent retailers and must find one they trust.
 As an informed consumer, you should seek out companies whose products have the following attributes: